Herten: Sights

 Its best known sights are the moated red brick castle of Schloss Herten, dating back to the 14th century and surrounded by a park with a pavilion called Tabakhaus.
 The orangery dating from 1725 is just being renovated.

 The "altes Dorf Westerholt" (Westerholt old village) with its many historic half-timbered houses is in the northwestern part of Herten.
 Westerholt is known for its castle Schloss Westerholt which was founded in 1359, and its present buildings date from 1833.
 The small chapel Schlosskapelle St. Martinus is just a small part of the remains of a church dating from 1310 which had been torn down in 1907.
 Beside the chapel a well-preserved medieval clocktower can be seen.
 Around the chapel and the castle many old wooden houses were renovated in the traditional style.

 The former Ewald Colliery, which is a repurposed coal mine, now houses commercial space and a visitor center for green energy.
 Another cultural centre is Glashaus Herten dating from 1994.

 Rail transport

 Originally Herten had a train station on the Oberhausen-Osterfeld Süd–Hamm railway which was inaugurated in 1905.
 Passenger services, however, were discontinued in 1983 and the train station has been shut since then.
 When the railway line was renovated and reopened for passenger trains of line no. 9 of Rhine-Ruhr S-Bahn in September 2020 the train station of Herten was not reopened again and since then the trains have passed Herten without stopping there.
 In August 2021, however, construction of a new train station in the centre of Herten was started.
 This new train station Herten (Westf) was inaugurated on 11 December 2022.
 Line no. 9 of the Rhine-Ruhr S-Bahn offers direct rail connections from Herten to Recklinghausen, Essen, Wuppertal and Hagen in the Rhine-Ruhr Metropolitan Region.
-Another new train station will be built in Westerholt.
-Its inauguration is planned for December 2024.
+Another new train station was built in Westerholt.
+It was inaugurated in December 2025.